 Tips-To-Land-Your-First-Job.Jpg

-1. put together a killer resume
+1. put together a top-notch resume

 2. tap into the hidden market

-Did you know that as many as half of all job opportunities are never publicly advertised?
-So how do all these unposted job opportunities find applicants?
-Often they’re filled internally or by friends and family members of current employees.
-Sometimes even recruiters don’t bother posting niche jobs online if they know they’ll be flooded with unqualified applicants – after all, what’s the point in receiving an application if it’s not worth the time it takes to read?
-To tap into this market of unposted jobs, ask friends and family if they know of opportunities at their workplace.
-Also, consider working with a recruitment agency like Randstad.
-We have access many job opportunities, some of which are public, some of which aren’t.
-We can help you find ones that matches your skill set.
+Did you know some experts suggest as many as 70 to 80 percent of job openings are never publicly advertised?
+Even if that's an overestimate, how do all these unposted job opportunities find applicants?
+Often they're filled internally or by friends and family members of current employees.
+Sometimes, even recruiters don't bother posting niche jobs online if they know they'll be flooded with unqualified applicants – after all, what's the point in receiving an application if it's not worth the time it takes to read?

 3. consider internships